spatie/vue-table-component/README.md

 You can pass these props to `table-component`:
 - `data`: (required) the data the component will operate on.
+- `styles`: set of classes to add to the table tag.
 - `show-filter`: set this to `false` to not display the `filter` field.
 - `sort-by`: the property in data on which to initially sort.
 - `sort-order`: the initial sort order.